bcgov/bcrs-shared-components/README.md

 ### 4. Install dependencies

 ```
 npm i                         // if new repo
-npm i --global lerna     // if you didn't do this previously (NB: use ^5.5.2)
+npm i --global lerna@^5.6.2   // if you didn't do this previously
 ```

 ### 5. Create your component in its own folder (eg, `src/components/MyComponent/MyComponent.vue`)